paypal/dione/docs/detailed_doc.md

 - **HDFS Indexer** - runs through the "real" data and saves metadata on each row to quickly fetch back the data upon request. currently, supports Avro, Sequence and Parquet files.

-- **AvroBtreeStorageFile** - A way to store a file on HDFS that given a key can quickly get its value.
+- **AvroBtreeStorageFile** - A way to store a file on HDFS that by a given key can quickly get its value.
   Leverages Avro so can be read in Hive, Spark, etc.

 - **SparkIndexer**/**IndexManager** - Spark APIs to leverage Spark for distribution of both index creation and _multi-row_ fetch.